 How to make a pretty mason jar sign for Thanksgiving to add to your holiday decor or present as a hostess gift!
 This decoration doesn’t take long to create.

-I love vintage postcards, and so I hunted around my paper stash and found a pretty reproduction of one which happened to have similar colors to the inks!
+I also love vintage postcards, and so I hunted around my paper stash and found a pretty reproduction of a Fall postcard which is how today’s project began.

 Love when that happens!

 - ColorBox® INK Premium Dye Mini Inkpads: Poppy, Carrot, Periwinkle — Clearsnap